spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 Ocean provides attributes that let you control utilization commitments at the Virtual Node Group level.

-In the Spot API, under Virtual Node Groups > strategy, you can configure these attributes as either True or Falso:
+In the Spot API, under Virtual Node Groups > strategy, you can configure these attributes as either True or False:

  * `utilizeReservedInstances`: If there are free reserved instances within the AWS account, Ocean will utilize them before launching spot instances.
 The initial default value is inherited from the identical attribute at the cluster level.